luxury-format/luxury-format.weblog.lol/weblog/pages/test.md

 [(weblog-title)]((base-path))
 ```

-And get output like this:
+And you will get output like this:

 [{weblog-title}]({base-path})